GOVERNANCE

 Anonymous Reporting System

-The system is easily accessible through the company's website, and is operated by an external contractor to ensure the anonymity of the reporters.
+The system is easily accessible through the Whistleblowing Channel in company's website, and is operated by an external third-party service provider to ensure the anonymity of the reporters.

 Ethical Management